Treevyy/Weather-Dashboard/README.md

   Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: 1.
 Fork the repository --- 2.
 Create a new branch (git checkout -b feature-branch). --- 3.
 Commit your changes (git commit -m "Add new feature"). --- 4.
 Push to the branch (git push origin feature-branch). --- 5.
 Open a Pull Request.

   ## Contributors
   Treevyy aka Trevor Moore the main contributor to the assignment. --- 2.
 Quentin Jones TA --- 3.
 Andrea Presto TA --- 4.
-Joem Casusi TA --- 5.
-Erik Hoversten TA all of these TA's helped me revise and edit my code to function properly during office hours, and through tutoring sessions.
+Joem Casusi Tutor --- 5.
+Erik Hoversten Tutor --- All of these TA's and tutors helped me revise and edit my code to function properly during office hours, and through tutoring sessions.
 Thank you for all your help!

   ## Tests
   To run tests, use the following commands: open package.json at the root level --- 2.
 Open the terminal use command: npm i --- 3.
 In the same terminal run command: npm run start:dev